It's a TRAP! Task-Redirecting Agent Persuasion Benchmark for Web Agents: Additional Details on TRAP Design

 \subsection{Executable Action Space (Playwright)}

 \textbf{Execution parameters.} We set a 30-second timeout for general task operations, 10 seconds for page navigation, and a maximum of 35 steps before truncation.
 A 1-second delay was added between actions for high traceability.
-All experiments use temperature 0.0, a max step limit of 35, and log runtime and token costs per run.
+All experiments use temperature 0.0, a maximum of 35 steps, and log runtime and token costs per run.